ssrlive/cargo-sort-fix/README.md

 ### Config

-`cargo sort` uses a config file when formatting called `tomlfmt.toml`.
+`cargo sort-fix` uses a config file when formatting called `tomlfmt.toml`.
 This is optional and defaults will be used if not found in the current working dir.

 Here are the defaults when no `tomlfmt.toml` is found